 Arguably not trivial, but always guaranteed to bring on the red mist.
 Whether it's cyclists selectively obeying road laws, taxi drivers who see a pedestrian crossing the road then accelerate madly towards them so that they can hoot their horn and make a big fuss, bus drivers blocking pedestrian crossings or traffic lights which only let two cars through, London's roads are one of the angriest places to be.

 The other day we saw a group of shoppers nearly incandescent with rage because the supermarket doors had been closed for two minutes so they could be cleaned.
 Anything that holds us up makes us seethe, from delays on the tube to someone paying for a fizzy drink with a debit card.
-If you're a regular bus user, get ready for more delays from 6 July as perplexed tourists try to pay with cash.
-And the delay on the tube is almost certainly going to happen when you haven't got a seat, you're running a bit late anyway and your shoes hurt.
 Just don't tweet TfL to complain as one commuter did, and got a sarcastic reply.

 11. Generally being objectionable